rryms/READ_IT/Note_controller/English/A_brief_history/Paraphrase.md

 Louis kept incessant wars during his region until complete his idea of hero, but only have a litte reward and keep enamies around.

 * The Decline of Spain
+Spain that hold almost whole south Amerifa and was populous in Europe, had already lost its wealth.
+Until Philip III, the weakneess of Spain came to apparently and the uncontrolled state drove Spain into deep.
+Internal revolts and foreign defeats ends the any illusions about Spain's greatness
 ### Absolutism in Central and Eastern Europe
+* The German States
+After Wars, the Holy Roman left the comprising states autonomous and sovereign, two state rose as powers in Europe: Prussia and Austria
+Prussia was a small state without bounds, its leader realizing the state constructed a populous army to expand territory.
+After the expand of territory and the rising of powers, Prussia was be elected as a king.
+* The Emergence of Austria
+The Austria leaders has been the emperors of the Holy Roman who played an important role to European Politics.
+After the thrity years' war, Austria sustained its land as a local power.
+After the defeat of Ottoman power, Austria hold a considerable land and was a main power in the Northeastern Europe in 17th century.
+* Russia: From Fledgling Pricipality to Major Power

 ### Limited Monarchy: The Dutch Republic and England

 ## Chap_16